tumaer/SciML/_sources/lecture/cc-3-sub-SVM.md

 \gamma^{(i)} = y^{(i)} \left( \left(\frac{\omega}{|| \omega ||}\right)^{\top} x^{(i)} + \frac{b}{|| \omega ||} \right)
 $$

-Please note that the geometric margin is indeed **scale invariant**.
+Please note that the geometric margin indeed is **scale invariant**.
 For the entire set of samples, we can then define the geometric margin as:

 $$
 \gamma = \underset{i}{\min} \gamma^{(i)}
 $$

+**Maximum Margin Classifier**

 With these mathematical tools we are now ready to derive the **Support Vector Machine (SVM)** for linearly separable sets by maximizing the previously derived geometric margin: